 - 8.1 We are committed to taking a supportive approach to the recovery of HB overpayments, recognising that many residents facing debt are experiencing financial vulnerability, hardship, and complex circumstances.
 Rather than taking a solely enforcement-led approach, we aim to balance the need of recovering monies owed with compassion and fairness. - 8.2 With the current cost of living, we find we chase customers for multiple debts who are often in financial difficulty and unable to effectively manage their finances.
 Many households facing financial hardship, will result in loss of income to the Council as households will need to prioritise household bills such as rent, food, electricity, gas, and water over bills such as Council Tax and HB overpayments.
-We have also seen households cancelling important services around health and care, which could have a knock on effect to demand for other Council services. - 8.3 It is important to have efficient and effective recovery mechanisms in place to maintain the Council's cash flow but at the same time using methods that support our most vulnerable residents. - 8.4 To strengthen our approach to debt recovery, People Services has established a collaborative partnership with Citizens Advice where our vulnerable residents can access early engagement, financial inclusion, and person-centred support. - 8.5 We are also using the Low Income Family Tracker (LIFT) Dashboard to make informed decisions on a customer's ability to the second decision of a customer's ability to the second decision of a customer's ability to the second decision decision of a customer's ability to the second decision decision of a customer's ability to the second decision decis the cycle of debt, ensuring they are receiving all benefits and financial support they are entitled to and effectively recovering monies that is owed to the Council.
+We have also seen households cancelling important services around health and care, which could have a knock on effect to demand for other Council services. - 8.3 It is important to have efficient and effective recovery mechanisms in place to maintain the Council's cash flow but at the same time using methods that support our most vulnerable residents. - 8.4 To strengthen our approach to debt recovery, People Services has established a collaborative partnership with Citizens Advice where our vulnerable residents can access early engagement, financial inclusion, and person-centred support. - We are also using the Low Income Family Tracker (LIFT) Dashboard to make informed decisions on a customer's ability to the large of the

-- 8.6 Our Financial Inclusion work is continuing to maximise households' income through unclaimed benefits and grants and so far, has achieved £5.6 million additional annualised income for residents since 2023. - 8.7 This approach not only supports ethical and responsible debt recovery, but also strengthens financial resilience, prevents escalation of hardship, tackles poverty, and improves resident outcomes.
+- the cycle of debt, ensuring they are receiving all benefits and financial support they are entitled to and effectively recovering monies that is owed to the Council. - 8.6 Our Financial Inclusion work is continuing to maximise households' income through unclaimed benefits and grants and so far, has achieved £5.6 million additional annualised income for residents since 2023. - 8.7 This approach not only supports ethical and responsible debt recovery, but also strengthens financial resilience, prevents escalation of hardship, tackles poverty, and improves resident outcomes.